mapbox/mapbox-data-team/README.md

 # data-team
-Require this module to quickly obtain a list of OSM usernames or OSM user IDs of the Mapbox Data Team.
+Quickly get a list of OSM usernames or OSM user IDs of the Mapbox Data Team using this module.

 You can also get mappings between usernames and user IDs